zbraiterman/security-community/README.md

 **Deliverables participants may want to submit**

-Threat modeling visuals (attack tree, data flow diagram, textual representation).
-You may also submit as pull request to the OWASP Threat Model Cookbook:  https://github.com/OWASP/threat-model-cookbook
+* Threat modeling visuals (attack tree, data flow diagram, textual representation).
-A questionnaire for a potential development team (along with possible answers and explanations for your choice of questions) A list of answers to the questions we pose.
+* A questionnaire for a potential development team (along with possible answers and explanations for your choice of questions)
+* A list of answers to the questions we pose.
-Architectural diagrams (for more advanced participants) Wireframes or user stories
+* Architectural diagrams (for more advanced participants)
+* Wireframes or user stories

 **Very basic threat modeling related questions to answer (Thank you, Adam Shostack @adamshostack for advising on these question coices)**